population-research/uganda-covid/paper/uganda_covid_wber_publication.md

 abstract: |
   \noindent
-  Uganda had two of the strictest COVID-19 lockdowns in Sub-Saharan Africa and these severe lockdowns provide a unique case study for understanding the implications of such public health measures on economic well-being.
+  Uganda had two of the strictest COVID-19 lockdowns in Sub-Saharan Africa.
+  These severe lockdowns provide a unique case study for understanding the implications of such public health measures on economic well-being.
-  We use longitudinal data to examine the short- and medium-term impacts of the lockdowns on household food insecurity, labor market outcomes, and coping strategies.
+  We use longitudinal data to examine the lockdowns' short- and medium-term impacts on household food insecurity, labor market outcomes, and coping strategies.
   Lockdowns significantly exacerbated food insecurity immediately and continued to do so in the medium term.